Covid-19 and Horse Farm Prevention

 1) Allocate Everything:

-Down to pitchforks, wheelbarrows, feed & water buckets, grooming boxes and supplies, horses, tack, paddocks, grooming bays & wash stalls (if available).
+Down to pitchforks, wheelbarrows, feed & water buckets, grooming boxes and supplies, horses, tack, paddocks, grooming bays & wash stalls.
 The more we can limit the amount of people cross contaminating the surfaces we touch multiple times a day, the less risk we have of spreading the virus if a particular team member has contracted COVID-19, but may not be showing any symptoms yet.

 2) Restrict Outside Traffic Flow:

 Most places in the U.S. are down to 50% capacity or no gatherings of 10 or more people.
 Limiting the amount of people in and out of the barn will significantly decrease the risk of contamination.
-Whether it be no group lessons, scheduling clients at different times, or enforcing a no extra visitor policy; restricting the flow of people in and out of the barn is essential.
+Try no group lessons, scheduling clients at different times, or enforcing a no extra visitor policy.
+Whatever you choose, restricting the flow of people in and out of the barn is essential.

 3) Sanitize Everything:

-Any surface that you can think of that is touched by humans should be sanitized multiple times a day, i.e. doors, gates, stall latches, buckets, grooming supplies, pitchforks, wheelbarrows, brooms, etc. According to the CDC most common EPA-registered household disinfectants are appropriate.
-An alternative if household disinfectants are no longer available in your area is to add 5 tablespoons of bleach per gallon of water to make your own disinfectant.
-If your particular job requires being in more than one barn a day, the sanitizing precautions are even more imperative to limit cross contamination.
+Any surface that you can think of that is touched by humans should be sanitized multiple times a day.
+For example; doors, gates, stall latches, buckets, grooming supplies, pitchforks, wheelbarrows, brooms, etc. According to the CDC most common EPA-registered household disinfectants are appropriate.
+An alternative is to add 5 tablespoons of bleach per gallon of water to make your own.
+If you have to be in more than one barn a day, the sanitizing precautions are even more imperative.

 4) Limit Transport: